 Registering your business will make it official.
 You typically have to do this at the local and state levels.

-You’ll be able to be recognized as a real business, reserve the name you want, and legally be allowed to operate your small business.
+You’ll be able to be recognized as a real business, reserve the name you want (we have plenty of small business ideas names to inspire you), and legally be allowed to operate your small business.

 While getting your business registration, it would also be an excellent time to look into an E&O agency to protect yourself.